FAY-ALRUWAILI/TASK1-AI/README.md

 # TASK1-AI
-This is the Artificial Intelligence Path Task at Smart Methods company .

-This task explained how to install ROS  on Ubuntu .
+# This is the Artificial Intelligence Path Task at Smart Methods company .This task explained how to install ROS  on Ubuntu .

-STEPS ;
+# STEPS
 Install VMware.
 Download Ubunto.
 Create your new VM.